zikula/core/src/docs/en/dev/authentication_module_api.rst

 authentication methods for the Zikula CMS through a custom-built Zikula module.

 Zikula, as shipped, includes a standard authentication method via it's _Users_ system module.
-This module accepts an maintains a user name (and/or e-mail address) and password, which are used to authenticate a user, granting access to the Zikula-based web site (in other words, to _log in_).
+This module accepts and maintains a user name (and/or e-mail address) and password, which are used to authenticate a user, granting access to the Zikula-based web site (in other words, to _log in_).
 For many sites, a user name (or e-mail address) and password managed by Zikula is sufficient for